 Misuse of fireworks

-To report misuse of fireworks call your local police (Cornwall and Devon) by dialling 101 or call crimestoppers anonymously on 0800 555 111.
+To report misuse of fireworks call your local police (Cornwall and Devon).
+You can do this by dialling 101.
+Alternatively, call crimestoppers anonymously on 0800 555 111.

-Contact the Fire and Rescue Service if you would like one sent to you.
+Contact Cornwall Fire and Rescue Service if you would like any of the above materials sent to you.

 View our information on Dialling 999 in an emergency.